jar398/listtools/doc/diff-tool-notes.md

 ## Input

 Two checklists in Darwin Core format.
 Rows are for either accepted names or synonyms.
-Eah synonym links to its corresponding accepted row via `acceptedNameUsageID` per Darwin Core.
-The `canonicalName` extension is also processed; this column is used in GBIF and gives the `scienficName` minus the authority and year information.
+Each synonym links to its corresponding accepted row via `acceptedNameUsageID` per Darwin Core.
+The `canonicalName` extension is also processed; this column is used in GBIF and gives the `scientificName` minus the authority and year information (so, usually a binomial or uninomial or trinomial, but also _var._, temporary taxon names, and so on).

 Within each checklist, it is assumed that every record denotes a distinct extension, i.e. for any pair of records there is some